Benj1x/Notes/SAD.md

 **Principle:** *Check consistency with use cases and the model*

-Function analysis consists of thi·ee subactivities: find functions, specify complex functions, and evaluate critically.
+Function analysis consists of three subactivities: find functions, specify complex functions, and evaluate critically.
 The relations between subactivities, preconditions, and results are shown in the first figure of this lecure.

 ### Find functions